entslscheia/ResNet-PyTorch/README.md

-# ResNet-PyTorch
+# ResNet-Tensorflow
-PyTorch implementation of ResNet, with two version (e.g., regular and bottleneck).
+Tensorflow implementation of ResNet, with two version (e.g., regular and bottleneck).
 Test on CIFAR-10.